 Charles K. Maier

 - Business owner and shareholder disputes regarding fiduciary duties, valuations, and governance.
-Charlie has particular experience advising closely held and family-owned businesses.

 - Complex business transaction disputes, including bet-the-company matters, M&A disputes, breach of asset or stock purchase agreements, closely held business litigation, joint ventures, securities, real estate, professional malpractice, and fraudulent transfers.

 - Trust, estate, and probate issues, including the transfer of business ownership and assets.